hermanhermitage/videocoreiv-qpu/README.md

   addr is the target address

   cond is the condition code:
-    0000 all zero set
+    0000  .allz   all zero set
-    0001 all zero clear
+    0001  .allnz  all zero clear
-    0010 any zero set
+    0010  .anyz   any zero set
-    0011 any zero clear
+    0011  .anynz  any zero clear
-    0100 all negative set
+    0100  .alln   all negative set
-    0101 all negative clear
+    0101  .allnn  all negative clear
-    0110 any negative set
+    0110  .anyn   any negative set
-    0111 any negative clear
+    0111  .anynn  any negative clear
-    1000 all carry set
+    1000  .allc   all carry set
-    1001 all carry clear
+    1001  .allnc  all carry clear
-    1010 any carry set
+    1010  .allcs  any carry set
-    1011 any carry clear
+    1011  .allcc  any carry clear
     xxxx unknown

   relative is set if the target is relative.